dallincoons/famblog/content/summer-2024/index.md

 ![](./firstexposure.jpeg)

 # Arizona
-After I visited Utah, I roadtripped down to my favorite state, Arizona, to go to my brotherss wedding.
+After I visited Utah, I roadtripped down to my favorite state, Arizona, to go to my brother's wedding.
 It was a Mormon wedding and I wouldn't have been able to go inside the temple to see the actual ceremony.
 But seeing people and being supportive is the most important thing.

 ![](./templewedding.jpg)